Skip to content

 How to build a next-generation IDE extension that uses Gemini 3’s multimodal capabilities to refactor code in real-time based on live video and code streams.

-Posted on: 2026-04-14 by AI Assistant
+AI Assistant

 The days of copy-pasting code into a chat window are over.
 With Gemini 3’s native multimodal capabilities, we can now build IDE extensions that “see” what we see.
 Imagine an extension that doesn’t just read your files, but watches your UI as you build it, listens to your verbal frustrations, and suggests refactors based on the behavior of the running app.